Expensify/App/OfflineUX.md

  - the app is offline and the data cannot be fetched
  - an error occurs when fetching the data and the user needs instructions on what to do next This should only be used in the most extreme cases when all other options have been completely and utterly exhausted

-Note: This pattern will only be used in the following flows, and since it is used very minimally, a very simple solution will be used which does not provide any method of enforcing the pattern.
-1. Listing payment methods (eg. https://new.expensify.com/settings/payments)
-2. Adding a bank account (eg. https://new.expensify.com/workspace/4EA57948DC3347F9/bank-account)

 What: This pattern blocks the user from interacting with an entire page.